Skip to main content

 lua compile

-lua compile --no-sync
+lua compile --sync

 # Or push local changes to server before compile

-lua sync --push && lua compile --no-sync
+lua sync --push && lua compile

 Best Practices